danielstpaul/CV/README.md

 - Founder, Director, Software Developer.
 - Performs development and maintenance of tailored web solutions within high performance sport.
 - Provides strategy, training and support for tailored data processes and video workflows to be embedded within the sporting organisation.
 - Contributes to knowledge sharing within high performance sports system.
-Most recently a presentation to the UK Sport intelligence team.
+E.g. Presentation on web app development to the UK Sport intelligence team and establishing automated web scraping workflows within the Performance Analysis team at Sport Wales.
-- Profitable without any investment.
+- Self-Starter, profitable without any investment.

 #### Sport Wales Data Hub, Project Manager & Software Developer (14 Months)
-- Remotely lead planning, management & development of online athlete management system for Sport Wales within 1.5 years.
+- Remotely lead planning, management and development of online athlete management system for Sport Wales within 1.5 years.
-- Liaised with high performance directors, coaches & support staff of 8 different priority sports to establish their specific workflows within the athlete management system.
+- Liaised with high performance directors, coaches and support staff of 8 different priority sports to establish their specific workflows within the athlete management system.
+This included Athletics, Swimming, Gymnastics (Artistic + Rhythmic), Boxing, Track Cycling, Weightlifting, Judo and Shooting.
 - Lead project with scalability in mind and the vision for the system to grow with the organisation.
 - Work closely and have a good rapport with Gracenote (sports data company) and Dartfish (video solutions company).